openSUSE/news-o-o/_posts/2010-04-14-opensuse-11-3-milestone-5-the-community-strikes-back.markdown

 **Milestone 5** (of 7), a snapshot of the [Factory](http://en.opensuse.org/Factory) "work in progress" build, leading up to openSUSE 11.3 release in [July](http://en.opensuse.org/Roadmap), is now available for [download](http://software.opensuse.org/developer).

-[M5](http://software.opensuse.org/developer) was marked by significant contributions from both the openSUSE Community, and the larger Linux community. Â We've added some interesting new packages, made some updates to core processes, andÂ participatedÂ in a coordinated multi-distribution upgrade of a major multimedia component. Â Over 50 bugs were [fixed](https://bugzilla.novell.com/buglist.cgi?resolution=FIXED&chfieldto=2010-04-08&query_format=advanced&chfieldfrom=2010-03-25&bug_status=RESOLVED&product=openSUSE%2011.3) and 8 new [features](https://features.opensuse.org/query/run?search_string=&search_products[]=openSUSE-11.3&search_status[]=done&type=find&commit=Search) were implemented.
+[M5](http://software.opensuse.org/developer) was marked by significant contributions from both the openSUSE Community, and the larger Linux community.
+We've added some interesting new packages, made some updates to core processes, and participated in a coordinated multi-distribution upgrade of a major multimedia component.
+Over 50 bugs were [fixed](https://bugzilla.novell.com/buglist.cgi?resolution=FIXED&chfieldto=2010-04-08&query_format=advanced&chfieldfrom=2010-03-25&bug_status=RESOLVED&product=openSUSE%2011.3) and 8 new [features](https://features.opensuse.org/query/run?search_string=&search_products[]=openSUSE-11.3&search_status[]=done&type=find&commit=Search) were implemented.

-**Warning: The media cannot be installed on 64-bit x86-64 systems due toÂ  [Bug #595545](https://bugzilla.novell.com/show_bug.cgi?id=595545).Â  Also if you update with zypper dup to current factory, wait until the next rebuild is finished, for details see [Bug  #595545](https://bugzilla.novell.com/show_bug.cgi?id=595545).**
+**Warning: The media cannot be installed on 64-bit x86-64 systems due to  [Bug #595545](https://bugzilla.novell.com/show_bug.cgi?id=595545).
+Also if you update with zypper dup to current factory, wait until the next rebuild is finished, for details see [Bug  #595545](https://bugzilla.novell.com/show_bug.cgi?id=595545).**

 ## Release News: